Flag Day in Argentina

 - General Manuel Belgrano designed the flag during the country’s battle for independence.

-- The Sun of May is also a representation of the Incan Sun-god Inti.
+- The Sun of May is also a representation of the Incan sun god Inti.

-Observing Flag Day In Argentina
+Observing Flag Day in Argentina

-As previously stated, the major focus of this holiday is at the Flag Day ceremonies in Rosario on this day, but there are other celebrations all over the country as well.
-People also take the time to hoist the Argentine Flag from their homes and businesses on this day.
+As previously stated, the major focus of this holiday is the Flag Day ceremonies in Rosario on this day, but there are other celebrations all over the country as well.
+People also take the time to hoist the Argentine flag from their homes and businesses on this day.
 This is also a day off for the general population, and government offices, schools, and some businesses are closed for the day.